 ANNUAL MEETING OF STOCKHOLDERS May 17, 2005 8:00 A.M.
-The Space Technology Presentation Center

-One Space Park Redondo Beach, California 90278
+The Space Technology Presentation Center One Space Park Redondo Beach, California 90278

-> DETACH HERE
+DETACH HERE

+PROXY/VOTING INSTRUCTION

-PROXY/VOTING NORTHROP GRUMMAN CORPORATION This Proxy/Voting Instruction Card is Solicited on Behalf of INSTRUCTION The Board of Directors for the 2005 Annual Meeting of Stockholders The undersigned hereby constitutes and appoints W. Burks Terry and John H. Mullan, and each of them, attorneys and P proxies with full power of substitution, to represent the undersigned and to vote all shares of Common Stock, \$1.00 par R value, of Northrop Grumman Corporation (the "Company"), that the undersigned would be entitled to vote if personally present at the 2005 Annual Meeting of Stockholders of the Company to be held on Tuesday, May 17, 2005 at 8:00 a.m.
-O (Pacific Daylight Time) at The Space Technology Presentation Center, One Space Park, Redondo Beach, California 90278, and at any and all adjournments or postponements thereof (the "Meeting"), as herein specified (or, if no direction X sigure, "FOR" the nominees) and in such proxyholder's discretion upon any other matter that may properly come before
+This Proxy/Voting Instruction Card is Solicited on Behalf of The Board of Directors for the 2005 Annual Meeting of Stockholders

+The undersigned hereby constitutes and appoints W. Burks Terry and John H. Mullan, and each of them, attorneys and P proxies with full power of substitution, to represent the undersigned and to vote all shares of Common Stock, \$1.00 par R value, of Northrop Grumman Corporation (the "Company"), that the undersigned would be entitled to vote if personally present at the 2005 Annual Meeting of Stockholders of the Company to be held on Tuesday, May 17, 2005 at 8:00 a.m.

+O (Pacific Daylight Time) at The Space Technology Presentation Center, One Space Park, Redondo Beach, California 90278, and at any and all adjournments or postponements thereof (the "Meeting"), as herein specified (or, if no direction X 90278, and at any and an adjournments of postponential discretion upon any other matter that may properly come before